Table of Contents

 Center knurling is the approximately 8″ section of knurling directly in the middle of the bar shaft.
 Normally you don’t grip that area.
 Its main advantage is when you’re doing back squats it creates friction to keep it in place on your upper back.
 Back in the day it was originally put there for the “one handed snatch”, an exercise that has fallen out of favor (but is still often done as a kettlebell exercise).
 The bummer with center knurling is that’s the part of the bar that touches the front of your neck when you catch a clean in the “front rack” position.
 Not comfy, especially for the high reps in a Crossfit workout.
 For this reason, no center knurling is absolutely the best move here.

-As far as the rest of the shaft’s knurling, you need knurling to get any kind of decent grip, with the consideration that it should also be easy on your hands.
-There are bars out there like the famous Texas Power Bar that is disqualified as a Crossfit bar for the sole reason that its knurling is one step away from being a cheese grater.
+As far as the rest of the shaft, you need knurling to get any kind of decent grip, with the consideration that it should also be easy enough on your hands.
+Any bars with mountain type knurl like the Texas Power Bar, or any particularly high-peaked volcano style knurl, are disqualified for this list because they’re a step away from being a cheese grater.
 Crossfitters tear up their hands enough from high-rep cleans, gymnastics rings work, kipping/butterly pull ups, and kettlebell work that they need to find ways to minimize the damage.
-So you need soft to medium knurling.
+On the other end, you don’t want hill type knurl either because it doesn’t give enough of a grip, although in a pinch you could use it.
+So the best is right between the two, a light to moderate volcano knurl.
+See our article on knurl patterns for a fuller explanation with pics.

 About mid-way between the center of the shaft and the edges are some 1/2″ wide non-knurled ring marks in the bar.
 The position of these is actually precisely specified in the IWF and IPF barbell regulations as 810mm and 910mm apart, respectively.
 Because Crossfit involves a variety of exercises, double ring marks give you the most visual and tactile guides to precisely place your hands each time.
 I’ve heard it called several things: double knurl marks, dual knurl marks, or dual IPF/IWF ring marks, or whatever.
 You get the idea.
 These aren’t essential, but now that we have a choice and it’s not a unique thing that only one bar in existence has (the York B&R bar was the only one for a while), it’s nice to have.
 Yeah, we’re pampered.
 The kids today don’t know how rough we had it!